mougiakouel/QGIS-Training-Manual/vector_analysis/basic_analysis.rst

 .. image:: ../_static/vector_analysis/022.png
    :align: center

-Note that we're now checking the :guilabel:`Dissolve buffer results` box.
+* Note that we're now checking the :guilabel:`Dissolve buffer results` box.

-Save the output under the same name as before (click :guilabel:`Yes` when it asks your permission to overwrite the old one), then click :guilabel:`OK`.
-Once you've added the layer to the :guilabel:`Layers list`, it will look like this:
+* Save the output under the same name as before (click :guilabel:`Yes` when it asks your permission to overwrite the old one).
+* Click :guilabel:`OK`.

+Once you've added the layer to the :guilabel:`Layers list`, it will look like
+this:

 .. image:: ../_static/vector_analysis/023.png
    :align: center